Beauty on Every Side

-You can stop for lunch at Lulu's Homeport restaurant.
-The food is homestyle good and it's a great place to meet the town folks.
-Servers know everyone and are downright friendly.
-You also may find the Home Country Store where you can buy pop, beer, a few groceries, and they have great little hot food counter.
+The Home Country Store is where you can buy pop, beer, and a few groceries, and they have a great little hot food counter.
 Home is also the last stop for gas.
 The gas station also has a little food mart for snacks, pop, and beer.

 Across the street is the Lakebay Post Office for those of you who wish to mail out a postcard or two.
 There is also a little laundromat next door.

 The KP has two primary marinas for mooring, and there are many places around for boat launching.

 The Lakebay Marina